Prompt-Based Length Controlled Generation with Reinforcement Learning

 \section{Method}

-This study aims to investigate the length-controlled generation in LLMs, particularly in the popular field of summarization tasks, for which we propose a prompt-based method with the use of reinforcement learning and sample filtering.
-We first introduce the whole architecture in Section~\ref{Sec:3.1}, and then we discuss each component of it.
+This study aims to investigate the length-controlled generation in LLMs, particularly for summarization, for which we propose a prompt-based method with the use of reinforcement learning and sample filtering.
+We first introduce the whole architecture and then discuss each component of it.